adequatica/adequatica.github.io/_posts/2021-08-29-accessibility-manual-testing.md

 Wherefore?
 To help a speech synthesizer accurately determine the language of the page.

-Each language locale must correspond to the value from the [IANA registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry): ru, hy, uz, kk, uk, or azb.
+Each language locale must correspond to the value from the [IANA registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry): ru, en, uz or kk.

 ## 6. Document Structure